openethereum/openethereum.github.io/Chain-specification.md

   + `"forkCanonHash"` hash of the canonical block at `forkBlock`
   + `"bombDefuseTransition"` block number at which the difficulty bomb (epsilon in Yellow Paper Eqs.
 39, 44) is removed from the difficulty evolution
   + `"wasmActivationTransition"` block number at which bytecode (in storage or transactions) can be run as Wasm bytecode and by WebAssembly VM.
-  + `"maximumUncleCountTransition"` Block at which maximum uncle count parameter should be considered.
-Default "0" for PoA chains, not set for Ethash chains.
-  + `"maximumUncleCount"` Maximum number of accepted uncles starting from the block specified at `maximumUncleCountTransition`.
-Default `2` for Ethash chains, `0` for PoA chains before `maximumUncleCountTransition`.
-  + `"emptyStepsTransition"` Block at which empty step messages should start.
-  + `"maximumEmptySteps"` Maximum number of accepted empty steps.
-  + `"blockRewardContractAddress"` Address of the smart contract used for calculating block rewards.
-Use for [Block Reward Contract](Block-Reward-Contract).
-  + `"blockRewardContractTransition"` Block at which the block reward contract should start being used.
   + `"nodePermissionContract"` Address of the smart contract that sets nodes' interconnection permissions.
 Used for [advanced permssioning Networks](Permissioning#how-it-works).
   + `"transactionPermissionContract"` Address of the smart contract that sets the transaction type permissions for network participants.
 Used for [Advanced permissioning Networks](Permissioning#transaction-type).
   + `"transactionPermissionContractTransition"` Block at which the transaction permission contract should start being used (Default: 0 if not set).